 About

-I am Josep Lumbreras, a Ph.D. student at Centre for Quantum Technologies (National University of Singapore) under the supervision of Prof. Marco Tomamichel.
-Previously, I completed a double major in physics and mathematics and a master’s in particle physics and gravitation at the University of Barcelona.
+I am Josep Lumbreras, a Research Fellow at Nanyang Technological University (Singapore), where I work in the group of Prof. Mile Gu.
+I completed my Ph.D. at the Centre for Quantum Technologies, National University of Singapore, under the supervision of Prof. Marco Tomamichel.
+Before that, I obtained a double major in Physics and Mathematics as well as a Master’s degree in Particle Physics and Gravitation from the University of Barcelona.

 Research interests

-My main line of research lies at the intersection of Machine Learning and Quantum Information, where I aim to prove rigorous theoretical results.
-I am particularly interested in applying reinforcement learning to quantum settings, such as adaptive measurements and quantum control.
-Among the various RL frameworks, I focus especially on the multi-armed bandit problem in quantum contexts.
+My main line of work is at the intersection of reinforcement learning and quantum information, where I aim to establish rigorous theoretical results.
+I am particularly interested in applying reinforcement learning to quantum settings, including adaptive measurements, quantum control, and thermodynamic agents.
+Within the broad landscape of RL frameworks, I have focused especially on the multi-armed bandit problem and its applications to quantum tasks.

-In addition, I work on the quantum generalization of (Partially Observable) Hidden Markov Models, exploring both their fundamental aspects and practical applications.
+I also study the quantum generalization of (Partially Observable) Hidden Markov Models, investigating both their fundamental aspects and practical applications.
+These models provide a foundation for describing stochastic processes, quantum states with finite correlations, and several reinforcement learning frameworks with quantum data.

 Publications